ewigspace1910/ewigspace1910.github.io/_pages/about.md

   - /about.html
 ---

-I am a student in Information Systems program at the University of Enginneering and Technology VNU.
+I am an assistant lecturer in Information Systems program at the University of Enginneering and Technology VNU.
 I am located at the capital of Viet Nam.
 At work, I develop methods and collaborate with coworkers to solve in the affairs of Vietnam society.
 I have a strong interest in Data Science, AI.
 With an engineering background in information systems, I am interested in building novel solutions and methods to mainly address challenging problems in computer vision.

 In my free time